 6. Strengthen your weaknesses

-For example, instead of saying you’re disorganised, say you have a hard time delegating tasks so you take on more than you should.
-But you’re really working on your assertiveness and mutual trust in colleagues to make this work better.
+An important part of your answer should be demonstrating self-improvement.
+You should include details about the steps you’re taking to learn a skill or correct a weakness.
+For example, instead of saying you’re disorganised, say you sometimes have a hard time delegating tasks so you take on more than you should.
+But you’re getting coaching to work on your assertiveness and mutual trust in colleagues to make this work better.